 If you want a woman to do the smear test you can tell the practice this

-- Most doctors and nurses who do cervical smears are female so the GP practice/sexual health clinic should be able to accommodate this request
+- Most doctors and nurses who do cervical screenings are female so the GP practice/sexual health clinic should be able to accommodate this request

 You can have another person in the room with you if you wish.
 This person is called a chaperone and can be a support person (friend or family member) or another member of staff.